 To avoid potential interruptions in drug delivery, the patient should have access to a backup infusion pump and intravenous infusion sets.
 Consider a multi-lumen catheter if other intravenous therapies are routinely administered.

 VELETRI is stable only when reconstituted as directed using Sterile Water for Injection, USP, or Sodium Chloride 0.9% Injection, USP.
 Do not reconstitute or mix VELETRI with any other parenteral medications or solutions prior to or during administration.
-Each vial is for single use only; discard any unused solution.
+Each vial is for single-dose; discard any unused solution.

 VELETRI solution reconstituted with 5 mL of Sterile Water for Injection, USP or Sodium Chloride 0.9% Injection, and immediately diluted to the final concentration in the drug delivery reservoir can be administered at room temperature per the conditions of use as outlined in Table 1.

 Table 1: Maximum Duration of Administration (hours) at Room Temperature (77°F/ 25°C) of Fully Diluted Solutions in the Drug Delivery Reservoir*

 |Final concentration range||Immediate administration||If stored for up to 8 days at 36° to 46°F (2° to 8°C)|